Bernie Wright: Career

 In June 1978, Dennis Butler's Port Vale paid the "Bantams" £9,000 to secure Wright's services; Vale had been relegated along with Bradford the previous season.
-Wright scored on his debut, a 1–1 draw at Chester in a League Cup game on 16 August 1978.
-Nine days later the tough striker endeared himself to "Valiants" fans when he scored a hat-trick past local rivals Crewe Alexandra at Gresty Road.
-He finished as top scorer in the 1978–79 season with 15 strikes in 48 games, and was voted Player of the Year for this achievement.
-Wright stated that he was always seen as a provider of goals at his previous clubs whereas Butler saw him as a goalscorer.
-However he lost his place under caretaker-manager Alan Bloor, though regained it with a brace against Northampton Town.
-He went on to record 9 goals in 33 games in 1979–80, but fell out with new manager John McGrath, and dropped out of the Football League at the end of the season, joining Kidderminster Harriers of the Southern Football League on a free transfer.
-He later played for Trowbridge Town, Cheltenham Town, Worcester City and Gloucester City.
+Wright scored on his debut, a 1–1 draw at Chester in a League Cup game on 16 August.
+Nine days later, the tough striker endeared himself to "Valiants" fans when he scored a hat-trick past local rivals Crewe Alexandra at Gresty Road.
+He finished as top scorer in the 1978–79 season with 15 strikes in 48 games and was voted Player of the Year for this achievement.
+He was popular with the fans, who would chant "Bernie's evil" in matches.
+Wright stated that he was always seen as a provider of goals at his previous clubs, whereas Butler saw him as a goalscorer.
+However, he lost his place under caretaker manager Alan Bloor, though regained it with a brace against Northampton Town.
+He recorded nine goals in 33 games in 1979–80.
+Still, he fell out with new manager John McGrath after refusing to move closer to Burslem from his home in Birmingham.
+He dropped out of the Football League at the end of the season, joining Kidderminster Harriers of the Southern Football League on a free transfer.
+He later played for Trowbridge Town, Cheltenham Town, Worcester City, Gloucester City and Burton Albion.